Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

 \begin{definition} For $X\subset \Lambda$, define $\cVbulk(X) = \{V(X): V\in \cVbulk\} \subset \cN(\Lambda)$ and analogously $(\C \oplus \cVbulk)(X) = \{ u|X|+V(X): u\in \C, \, V \in \cVbulk\} \subset \cN(\Lambda)$. \end{definition}

-The space $\cVbulk$ contains all formal local field polynomials of dimension at most $d$ that are (i) gauge invariant, (ii) respect lattice symmetries (if $EX=X$ for an automorphism $E$, then $EV(X)=V(X)$) and (iii) have no constant terms.
-Respecting lattice symmetries means that $\cVbulk$ does not contain terms such as $(\nabla_{e_1}\psi)(\nabla_{e_2}\bar\psi)$, which cannot occur if $X$ and $V(X)$ are invariant under lattice rotations.
-We also emphasise that there is no $(\bar\psi\psi)^2$ term, which would be consistent with power counting (if $d=3,4$) and symmetries, because it vanishes upon specialisation by anticommutativity of the fermionic variables.
+The space $\cVbulk$ contains all formal local field polynomials whose constituent monomials have dimension at most $d$ that are (i) $U(1)$ invariant, (ii) respect lattice symmetries (if $EX=X$ for an automorphism $E$, then $EV(X)=V(X)$), (iii) $V(X)\neq 0$, and (iv) have no constant terms.
+Note that $\E_C\theta$ preserves $\cVbulk(X)$ by the discussion in Section~\ref{sec:symmetries}.
+We emphasise that there is no $(\bar\psi\psi)^2$ term, which would be consistent with having dimension as most $d$ (if $d=3,4$) and symmetries, because it vanishes upon specialisation by anticommutativity of the fermionic variables.

 Two further remarks are in order.
 First, the monomial $\psi\bar\psi (\nabla\psi)(\nabla\bar\psi)$ has dimension $2d-2>d$ for $d\geq 3$; we include it in $\cVbulk$ since it occurs in the initial potential.
 Second, the monomials multiplying $z$ and $y$ are equivalent upon specialisation when $X=\Lambda$ by summation by parts, and differ only by boundary terms for general $X \subset \Lambda$.
 This would allow us to keep only one of them, but it will be simpler to keep both.